OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

+# 🐞 CSS Challenge:  Responsive Navigation Bar with a Subtle Hover Effect

 This challenge involves creating a responsive navigation bar that smoothly adapts to different screen sizes and incorporates a subtle hover effect on menu items.
 We'll be using CSS3 for styling.